Upcoming events

 The decision of the jury is final.

-By submitting to this exhibition, you agree to allow reproduction of your digital files for educational, publicity and archival purposes, unless we are informed otherwise in writing.
+By submitting to this exhibition, you agreed to allow reproduction of your digital files for educational, publicity and archival purposes, unless we were informed otherwise in writing.

-You also give the OSA permission to communicate with you via e-mail about this and future events.
+You also gave the OSA permission to communicate with you via e-mail about this and future events.

 For additional information or questions, please contact: